AbdelRahm4n/quantum-sim/README.md

 # Quantum Circuit Simulator

-A production-quality quantum circuit simulator with a Python/FastAPI backend and React/TypeScript/Three.js frontend.
+A quantum circuit simulator with a Python/FastAPI backend and React/TypeScript/Three.js frontend.
 All quantum operations are implemented from scratch using NumPy - no Qiskit or external quantum libraries.

 ## Features